-Cassava Cake, also known as Cassava Bibingka, is a dessert or snack made with cassava and topped with a creamy custard layer.
-This easy-to-make treat requires just five simple ingredients!
+Cassava Cake is a beloved Filipino dessert or snack made with cassava and topped with a creamy custard layer.
+You only need five simple ingredients to whip up this easy treat!

 Jump to: